Deep Sky Object in Autumn

 Other IDsvdB19, LBN758

 This is a wide-field image that includes the first image in this page.
-At the southernmost end of Perseus, the 4th-magnitude star ο Persei appears just west of ζ Persei at the left edge of the frame, and immediately to its south lies the small reflection nebula IC1985 with the small open cluster IC348 superimposed on it.
-In the southern part of the field, an extended molecular cloud with very few stars is visible, along with several dark nebulae.
+At the southernmost end of Perseus, the 4th-magnitude star ο Persei appears at the upper-left edge of the frame, and immediately to its south lies the small reflection nebula IC1985 with the small open cluster IC348 superimposed on it.
+In the southern to southwestern part of the field, an extended molecular cloud with very few stars is visible, along with several dark nebulae.
 These interstellar gas clouds are the same material that forms IC1985 and related objects, and they shine by reflecting the light of nearby stars.

 IC59,IC63